MCT: A Guide to the Fat That Helps You Lose Weight

 - MCT is believed to be largely missing from standard Western diets, as it is mostly found in coconut oil and palm kernel oils, and a portion of fatty acids in dairy products are MCTs.

-- MCT oil has been shown to have a positive effect in weight management, exercise performance, heart health, and brain health, as well as have anti-bacterial and antiviral properties.
+- MCT oil has been shown to have a positive effect in weight management, exercise performance, heart health, and brain health, as well as having anti-bacterial and antiviral properties.

 - One of the best ways to include MCT oil is in your coffee (use the creamy kind as it is water soluble and mixes well with liquid).
 You can also include it as an ingredient in homemade salad dressings.